Research Support and Governance

 - East Metropolitan Mental Health Service

-Researchers, study co-ordinators and study sponsors should contact the REG unit as early as possible when planning a new research project or when considering adding an EMHS site to an existing project.
+Researchers, study co-ordinators and study sponsors should contact the REG Unit as early as possible when planning a new research project or when considering adding an EMHS site to an existing project.

 Research Ethics and Governance forms